weixian-zhang/Fuzzie/README.md

 ### Using Fuzzie

-Fuzzie VSCode extension provides a webview for you to perform everything from API and GraphQL discovery to fuzzing and analyzing test result, all in a single place.
+Fuzzie VSCode extension provides a webview for you to perform everything from writing request messages to discover API and GraphQL, to fuzzing and analyzing test result, all in a single place.

 <br />